 Not Patrick Russell.
 No moving on for him.

 He had spent his entire life working up to a home where his prized motor would never get stolen from the drive.

-When he’d seen that the car was gone, he’d called Sam.
-Crazy weeping, apologies and blame.
-Sam told me.
+When he’d seen that the car was gone, he’d called Samantha.
+Crazily weeping, sobbing and blame.

 He blamed her for his lack of preparation and loss of reputation.
-He thought she had arranged for the theft in order to drive him into some insane fight.
+He screamed that she must have arranged for the theft of the car to send him into some insane fight with the thieves.
 He blamed her for the space on the drive, in the bedroom, in his heart.
 They were all his fault, officer.
 So was hitting her and ripping up the photos of her child, their child – well my child to be fair – and forcing the shreds down her blouse and into her mouth.

 She told me this at the airport hotel bedroom after he’d done that.
 She had finally given up.
 It had taken eight years.
 I was unbelievably fucking glad to see her go to Portugal or America or somewhere.
 I was especially glad to see the back of the kid.

 She said gently and with reason, “I can’t forget the common ground, that was good common ground.”

 I could not imagine if she was talking a piece of actual common ground.
 Who could tell officer?
 Who would tell what a woman driven to leaving a man might mean about any fucking thing?

 He couldn’t decide anything at all when I got to him.
 He said, “I am so sorry but I’ve got to.”
 He kept saying sorry.
 I hated him before but I bloody despised him then.